-KINS 235 Sport and Exercise Psychology
+KINS 235 UT Sport and Exercise Psychology

 This course is an introduction to psychological theories and research related to both sport and exercise behaviour.
 Students will gain an understanding of how psychological factors influence participation and performance in sport, exercise, and physical education.
 The application of knowledge to a variety of physical activity settings will be promoted.
 The course provides a broad overview of a variety of topics: personal factors (motivation, personality, arousal and anxiety), social processes (e.g., leadership, cohesion, aggression), psychological skills training (anxiety management, imagery, etc.), exercise and well-being, addiction, and injury.
-Prerequisite: PSYC 101 or KINS 226 (or HK 124 or HK 221)

-Prerequisite or Corequisite: KINS 221 3 CR / (3,0)
+Prerequisite: PSYC 101 Prerequisite or Corequisite: KINS 226 3 CR / (3,0)

-KINS 240 UT Performance Analysis of Selected Team Sports
+Performance Analysis of Selected Team Sports

 In this course, two team sports are selected to be analyzed from both theoretical and practical perspectives.
 The essential nature of these sports is studied along with the critical performance factors.
 Participation in classroom and in the sporting activity is required.
 Prerequisite: KINS 120 (or HK 123) 3 CR / (1,3)